Streambank Stabilization and Fish Habitat

 This is a commonly asked question at the Conservation District.
 If a project or development is planned, a professional consultant MUST be hired for a wetlands delineation to determine if wetlands are present.
-For general information, not related to projects visit the PA Department of Environmental Resources Fact Sheet or the document on wetlands below.
+The U.S. Fish & Wildlife Service has an online Wetlands Mapper for general use; but this is not definitive when delineation is required.
+For general information, not related to projects see the document on wetlands below.

 There are two types of water resource pollution, Point Source and Nonpoint Source.